-We can use this technique when developing a simple status dashboard for example.
+We can use this technique when developing a dashboard spreadsheet for example.

 If you are not yet developing on Excel, we’d recommend to look into our introductory guide to Excel Macros.
-Specifically, you need to make sure that the Developer tab is available in your Microsoft Excel Ribbon, as you’ll use it to write some simple code.
+You also need to make sure that the Developer tab is available in your Microsoft Excel Ribbon, as you’ll use it to write some simple code.